 This Policy is available for Staff and Governors on One Drive.
 It is also available for parents on the school website and on request from the school office.
-At Telford Infant School we believe that children learn best when they are clear about what behaviour is expected from them and when they are continually and consistently supported in behaving well.
-We have very high expectations of our children's behaviour.
+At Telford Infant School we create a culture of exceptionally good behaviour as we believe that children learn best when they are clear about what behaviour is expected from them and when they are continually and consistently supported in behaving well.